aplteam/Fire/Docs/ReadMe.md

 ~~~
 However, `⎕IO` **must** be a private property of the class, so it can **never** be set or even referenced directly: you cannot specify anywhere an "Access Public" statement for `⎕IO`.

-But since we managed to execute these statements successfully (`⎕FX 'code'` and `⎕IO←0`) the question is where they have been executed.
+But since we managed to execute these statements successfully (`⎕FX 'Hello'` and `⎕IO←0`) the question is where they have been executed.
 Well, in the ghostly namespace which exists together with the class script, sharing the same name.

 Even if Fire would show the function `Hello` in the hit list there is another anomaly: executing `Test.⎕ed 'Hello'` doesn't allow you to edit it.
 That means that Fire does not have the means to allow you editing the code.